Geopolitics, Geoeconomics, and Sovereign Risk: Different Shocks, Different Channels: APPENDIX:The data

 \subsection{Data availability by country}

-We include a summary describing the basis for the empirical analysis developed in the paper.
-Table XX presents country-specific data availability together with descriptive statistics summarizing the distribution of the main variables.
+The following table presents country-specific data availability together with descriptive statistics summarizing the distribution of the main variables.
 For each country, the start and end dates of the available sample are reported.
-To characterize the distribution, we provide the 25th and 75th percentiles (p25 and p75), which capture the interquartile range where the central 50\% of observations lie, for each of the described variables in the data section.
+To characterize the distribution, we provide the 25th and 75th percentiles (p25 and p75), which capture the inter-quartile range where the central 50\% of observations lie, for each of the described variables in the data section.